TransAcademy/transacademy.github.io/json/rules.md

 Triggering topics should be kept outside of this community.
 Do not ask for donations.
 Blocking Trans Academy staff will lead to an eventual ban.
+Follow the VRChat ToS.
 Recording of our Instances for content creation/streaming is not permitted without explicit permission .
-Follow the VRChat ToS.
-Contact volunteers through academy support tickets, or by talking to them directly in the instance.